WSJ on Struts: Companies Still Downloading Flaw Linked to Equifax Breach

 Equifax Isn't Alone

-The Equifax scenario has been highly publicized; but, as we noted here on Monday, there are at least eight additional “high profile” breaches related to the Struts framework.
-And, countless others tied to vulnerable open-source frameworks or components that haven’t made headline news.
-In fact, our 2018 DevSecOps Community Survey showed that 30% of organizations had a breach, or suspected a breach, related to a vulnerable open-source.
+The Equifax scenario has been highly publicized; but, as we noted here on Monday, there are at least eight additional "high profile" breaches related to the Struts framework.
+And countless others tied to vulnerable open-source frameworks or components that haven't made headline news.
+In fact, our 2018 DevSecOps Community Survey showed 30% of organizations had a breach, or suspected a breach, related to a vulnerable open source.

-As Sonatype CEO Wayne Jackson told Kate and the WSJ “Engineers, sometimes, continue using older software because of technical requirements or programs and processes that are built on these existing platforms.”
-He continued, “It’s a symptom of a longer-term problem in information security involving the frequent re-use of flawed code in new applications and updates.
-It can put companies at substantial risk of breaches.”
+As Sonatype CEO Wayne Jackson told Kate and the WSJ, "Engineers, sometimes, continue using older software because of technical requirements or programs and processes built on these existing platforms."
+He continued, "It's a symptom of a longer-term problem in information security, which involves frequent re-use of flawed code in new applications and updates.
+It can put companies at substantial risk of breaches."

 Becoming Business Critical

-While Sonatype has been talking about good cyber hygiene and the importance of understanding what’s in your applications for years, Kate’s article and interest in this topic from more traditional business publications like the WSJ and Fortune, is proof that the tides are rising and the C-Suite is waking up to how business critical open-source governance has become.
+While Sonatype has been talking about good cyber hygiene and the importance of understanding what's in your applications for years, Kate's article and interest in this topic from more traditional business publications like the WSJ and Fortune, is proof that the tides are rising, and the C-Suite is waking up to how critical open source governance has become.

-As Wayne told Kate, and her readers, “adding security safeguards directly into the application building process and making patching initiatives more multi-faceted,” and by “providing stronger governance around the engineering process,” organizations can help prevent open-source vulnerabilities from making it into an application to begin with.
-While this is just one step toward complete governance - it can go a long way in ultimately preventing an open-source related breach.
+As Wayne told Kate, and her readers, "adding security safeguards directly into the application building process and making patching initiatives more multi-faceted."
+By "providing stronger governance around the engineering process," organizations can help prevent open-source vulnerabilities from becoming an application.
+While this is just one step toward complete governance, it can ultimately prevent an open source breach.

-If you’re interested in reading what else Kate had to say on the topic you can find the full article here .Written by Elissa Walters
+If you’re interested in reading what else Kate had to say on the topic, you can find the full article here.